Help completing benefit claim forms

 - set aside plenty of time to complete the application

-- read through the application at least once
+- read through the application and notes at least once

-- have all the documents and information you need to complete the application close by
+- have to hand all the documents and information you need to complete the application

-- start, complete and hand in the application as soon as possible
+- start, complete and hand in the application as well as you can as soon as possible

 Most benefit claim forms need small bits of information like your address, date of birth or details of people you live with.
 Go through the form and fill these in first.
-If you make a mistake with a date or you answer ‘No’ instead of ‘Yes’, these can usually be changed later.
-But it’s always better to get it right first time.
+If you make a mistake with a date or you answer ‘No’ instead of ‘Yes’, cross this out and correct it.
 Once you’ve done this, review the form then try to answer the more difficult questions.

 Giving examples can be more difficult.
 Read the question carefully and try to provide examples for each of the things the assessors are looking for.
 At the start of each question will be a list of criteria.
 Use one of your most difficult days as an example.
 This will give a better picture of your requirements.
 Bullet points are a good way of presenting the information.